 There are fundamental ingredients to great marketing, such as creativity, a tightly-planned strategy, and of course, the time and resources to make it happen.
-But if you’re missing the vital element of measurement, your potentially wasting a lot of money in the process of pushing these campaigns out the door.
+But if you’re missing the vital metrics, you’re potentially wasting a lot of money in the process of pushing these campaigns out the door.

 In a nutshell, measurement helps you understand how your marketing efforts are working.
 It can determine which channels and platforms are delivering value to your business—and give you the chance to tweak or test ideas to ensure you’re achieving the highest ROI possible.
 But according to ITSMA and Vision Edge Marketing, 74% of marketers can’t measure or report how their efforts impact their business.
 We’re here to help dispell the myth that measurement is hard to truly achieve.
 In fact, with the rise of digital marketing, measurement has steadily become easier than ever before.

 But what’s the right approach to campaign measurement?
 And what KPIs matter?
 With full-funnel marketing, the focus is on the buyer’s journey and everything they do, from becoming aware of your brand to eventually making a purchase—and this is reflected in three core sections of the funnel.
 As such, each stage comes with its own unique metrics, so here are the best KPIs to consider.